 In 2000 NERI issued a report 'Preliminary Environmental Impact Assessment of Regional Offshore Seismic Surveys in Greenland' (Mosbech et al. 2000), which was meant as guidelines to companies preparing the Environmental Impact Assessment.
-These guidelines are now updated and replaced by the present report.
+These guidelines were updated in 2009 (NERI report 732), and are now updated again.

 The major environmental concern related to seismic surveys in Greenland waters relates to marine mammals (especially whales) and fish (including the fisheries), cf. the Strategic Environmental Impact Assessment reports from the northern Davis Strait and Baffin Bay (Mosbech et al. 2007, Boertmann et al. 2009a) and western Greenland Sea (Boertmann et al. 2009b).
 Therefore marine mammals and fisheries will be in focus here.
-More detailed accounts of marine mammals and fish in Greenland waters can be found in three regional strategic environmental impacts assessment (Mosbech et al. 2007, Boertmann et al. 2009b).
+More detailed accounts of marine mammals and fish in Greenland waters can be found in three regional strategic environmental impacts assessment (Mosbech et al. 2007, Boertmann et al. 2009a, 2009b).